Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 There are very few words to describe Alina Zagitova's short program, so let's just watch it. #WinterOlympics https://t.co/KZ4MBNvQzp pic.twitter.com/1QgRsNMdnM

-The three Americans in the field — Mirai Nagasu, Karen Chen, and Bradie Tennell — needed to turn in eye-popping performances today to reach the podium.
-None of them had scored above 70 points in their short program, as six other skaters did.

-Tennell and Chen turned in solid, but not perfect, performances that put them (for a while, at least) into second and third, behind Russian athlete Maria Sotskova.
-Nigasu, who made history earlier in Pyeongchang by landing the first triple axel at an Olympics, wasn't as steady as she was during the team event, finishing between Tennell and Chen.
+Among the U.S. trio, Tennell led the way in this final, after trailing on Wednesday.
+She and Chen turned in solid, but far from perfect, performances that left them behind Russian athlete Maria Sotskova.
+Nagasu, who made history earlier in Pyeongchang by landing the first triple axel at an Olympics, pulled out of her jumps today and didn't seem as steady as she was during the team event.
+She finished between Tennell and Chen.

-"I'm ready to go home," Nigasu said afterwards, according to NPR's Tom Goldman.
+"I'm ready to go home," Nagasu said afterwards, according to NPR's Tom Goldman.

-The order was rewritten minutes later, when the highest-ranked skaters from the short program began their programs.

-Skaters in the top-ranked group are slated to begin their free skate programs at 11:08 p.m.
-ET.
-By the time Medvedeva finishes her skate at 11:57 p.m., there will be a new Olympic champion.

-The start times for the final six women in the free skate on Friday in South Korea (Thursday night in the U.S.) have Medvedeva going last:
+The start times for the final six women in the free skate on Friday in South Korea (Thursday night in the U.S.) had Medvedeva going last:

 Satoko Miyahara (Japan)